USC vs. Arizona College Football Odds, Plays and Insights - NewsBreak

 - Against the spread, USC is 3-4-0 this year.

-- USC's games this year have gone over the total in three out of seven opportunities (42.9%).
+- USC's games this year have gone over the point total three times in seven opportunities (42.9%).

-- The Trojans average 29.9 points per game, comparable to the 30.4 per contest the Wildcats give up.

-- USC is 2-0 against the spread and 2-0 overall this season when the team puts up more than 30.4 points.
+- USC is 2-0 against the spread and 2-0 overall this season when the team scores more than 30.4 points.

-- In games that USC piles up more than 362.3 yards, the team is 3-4 against the spread and 3-4 overall.
+- When USC picks up more than 362.3 yards, the team is 3-4 against the spread and 3-4 overall.

 - The Trojans have turned the ball over eight more times (13 total) than the Wildcats have forced a turnover (5) this season.